 Even though wintertime necessitates some substance and nutrition, you will be able to eat lighter, drier foods than most.
-You’ll want to focus on the pungent, bitter, and astringent tastes, using your diet to stoke the digestive fire, maintain heat, liquefy mucus, and draw excess moisture out of your system.
-In general, eat less than you might feel inclined to, employ a plethora of tasty spices, and do your best to avoid snacking and sweets—especially late at night.
-Favor astringent fruits like apples, cherries, cranberries, peaches, pears, pomegranate, and raspberries, and eat as many vegetables as you like.
-Honey is the best sweetener for you, but should never be cooked or heated.
+You’ll want to favor the pungent, bitter, and astringent tastes, using your diet to stoke the digestive fire, maintain heat, liquefy mucus, and draw excess moisture out of your system.
+In general, eat less than you might feel inclined to, utilize a generous selection of tasty spices, and do your best to avoid snacking and too many sweets—especially late at night.
+Opt for astringent fruits like apples, cherries, cranberries, peaches, pears, pomegranate, and raspberries, and eat as many vegetables as you like.
+Honey is the best sweetener for you, but should be added after liquid has cooled some, and is best ingested in its raw form, not cooked or aggressively heated.
 Sip on warm water with a little honey throughout the day and enjoy lighter, drier foods like amaranth, barley, corn, millet, dry oats, basmati rice, rice cakes, rye, tapioca, popcorn, pumpkin seeds, sunflower seeds, and a wide variety of well-cooked legumes.
-If you do have dairy occasionally, favor heated goat’s milk, and small servings of cottage cheese.
+If you do have dairy occasionally, favor heated goat’s milk and small servings of cottage cheese.

 Acceptable Seasonal Indulgences

 Meat and eggs can often disturb kapha, but the winter months are actually a good time to enjoy these foods in moderation.
 The best animal foods for you are chicken and turkey (light meat), rabbit, freshwater fish, shrimp, and venison.
-You’ll want to watch your sweet tooth overall, but you can have a light, sweet treat, on occasion—perhaps some Warm Maple Tapioca made with goat’s milk, or some Hot Spiced Chai.
-On an especially damp and heavy day, you might also enjoy a cup of coffee or espresso.
+You’ll want to be mindful of your sweet tooth overall, but you can have a light sweet treat on occasion—perhaps some Warm Maple Tapioca made with goat’s milk, or some Hot Spiced Chai.
+On an especially damp and heavy day, you might also treat yourself to a cup of coffee or espresso.

 Foods to Minimize